 The boiler has a butane gas burner.
 The gas is held in a nice brass tank with what looks like a standard Ronson filler valve, which doubles as a control valve when screwed into place.
 The burner end is fitted with a ceramic diffuser.

 The boiler is a simple vertical type with a single flue.
-It has wood clading and a polished brass top plate.
+It has wood cladding and a polished brass top plate.
 The top houses a spherical steam dome and a safety valve identical to those on the Jenny Wren and Lilliput engines.
 Either the dome or SV can be unscrewed to fill the boiler.
+The boiler is approx 36mm diam (including the cladding) x 18mm high.